 Memoir '44 was hot, hot, hot in 2008...but where is it now?

-Merchant of Venus is considered by many to be Richard Hamblen's maste peice.
+Merchant of Venus is considered by many to be Richard Hamblen's masterpeice.
 It was originally designed on commission for Mccormick Spices as a spice trading game.
 Mccormick rejected the design as too complex.
-So Avalon Hill rethemed the game and published it in 1988 as Merchant of Venus; setting it in an unexplored part of the galaxy during a reawakening of galactic civilization with players moving around the board as traders discovering long forgotten pockets of civilization and buying and selling goods.
+So Avalon Hill rethemed the game and published it in 1988 as Merchant of Venus; setting it in an unexplored part of the galaxy during a reawakening of galactic civilization with players moving around the board as traders discovering long-forgotten pockets of civilization and buying and selling goods.

 But was all this fuss and bother worth it?
 Does a game designed in 1988 still hold up today?
 Were Fantasy Flight's new rules an improvement?

 What do you think?
 Let us know here.
-Also consider rating and reviwing Merchant of Venus in it's listing in our Board Game Directory.
+Also consider rating and reviewing Merchant of Venus in its listing in our Board Game Directory.
 There you can also find all the other articles and reviews we have about Merchant Venus.